Personalized Learning

 Here’s how Ken Schofield, a second-grade teacher in Asheville City Schools, North Carolina, defines the approach.
 “Personalized learning is finding what each child needs to be successful and using that learning opportunity to help the student become more proficient,” he says.
 “Meeting students where they are gives a teacher an opportunity to help them achieve more.”

 Best of all, there isn’t a “right” way to deliver personalized learning; it takes a variety of forms, depending on your teaching style, setting, and students.
-However, a personalized-learning philosophy generally includes a few basic principles:
+However, the following components of personalized learning are generally included:

 At its heart, personalized learning gives students ownership over their own learning journey.
 This builds self-advocacy, self-reliance, confidence, and authentic engagement.